MineInAbyss/ProtocolBurrito/README.md

 ### Example

-*Super not finalized but should give you a general idea of what the project does!
-We'll get some java examples in here once things are more stable.*

 This is a snippet of code sends zombie as entity type for our custom mobs from another project:

 ##### Before